Suicide Prevention: Risk factors, warning signs and treatment options

 Pay attention to certain warning signs from individuals who may be at risk for harming themselves:

-- Changes in mood, such as severe depression, anger, anxiety, hopelessness, or apathy
+- Changes in mood, such as severe depression, anger, anxiety, hopelessness, apathy or relief/sudden improvement.

-- Changes in behavior, including isolation, acting impulsively, excessive substance use or deliberately searching for ways to harm themselves
+- Changes in behavior, including isolation, acting impulsively, excessive substance use, deliberately searching for ways to harm themselves, saying goodbye or giving away cherished possessions or fatigue and changes in sleep patterns.

-- Talking about not wanting to live, expressing hopelessness that things will not get better or feeling they are a burden to others
+- Talking about not wanting to live, hopeless that things will get better, having no reason to live or feeling they are a burden to others.

 Be aware of protective factors

-Protective factors — those that help to promote safety and reduce risk for suicide — include:
+Protective factors, those that help to promote safety and reduce the risk of suicide, include:

-- A sense of meaning and purpose for life
+- A sense of purpose or reasons for living.

 Help is always available

 For those in immediate crisis, help is always available.
-Call 911, break the trap of isolation by reaching out to others, or dial 988 to reach the National Suicide Prevention Lifeline.
+Call 911, go to the nearest emergency room or dial 988 to reach the National Suicide Prevention Lifeline — available 24 hours a day, seven days a week.

 Talk with your child

-For parents concerned about their child, it can be hard to know how to behave.
+For caregivers concerned that their child might be considering suicide, it can be hard to know how to behave.
 Bringing up your concerns with your child, including asking directly about suicide, is important.
-Parents sometimes worry that talking about suicide can "plant ideas" in their child's head, but in reality, talking openly about your concerns and making a family-wide plan to get help is the best way to ensure your child's safety.
+Caregivers sometimes worry that talking about suicide can "plant ideas" in their child's head, but in reality, talking openly about your concerns and making a family-wide plan to get help is the best way to ensure your child's safety.
 Visit the Society for the Prevention of Teen Suicide website for more information.

-Effective treatments are available to further reduce risk for suicide.
-Psychotherapy and medications are used to address mental-health problems.
-Your health care provider can refer you to local resources.
-Increasing family and social support also can help rebuild social connections and promote safety.
+Effective treatments are available to further reduce the risk of suicide, including psychotherapy and medications.
+Your healthcare team can refer you to local resources.
+Increasing family and social support can help strengthen connections to your community, promote safety and increase a sense of meaning or purpose in life.

-Educating yourself about risk factors, warning signs, protective factors and available treatments can begin a new trend toward reducing the risk for suicide.
+Educating yourself about risk factors, warning signs, protective factors and available treatments can begin a new trend toward reducing the risk of suicide.